Psalmosky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. Display all users and their home directories, sorted by users
 23. To find all empty files and directories in the current directory and all sub-directories
 24. List all the files with a .gif extension in the current directory and all its sub-directories
+25. To decode acrostics that use the first letter of each line